astorfi/Caffe_Deep_Learning/Installation/readme.md

 ```
 Now the CUDA can safely be installed using the aforementioned procedure in the previous section.

 **WARNING:** DO NOT REBOOT AT THIS STAGE.
-ALL THE NIVIDIA DRIVERS ARE REMOVED AND IF YOU REBOOT THERE IS NO DRIVER.
+ALL THE NIVIDIA DRIVERS HAVE BEEN REMOVED AND IF YOU REBOOT THERE IS NO DRIVER.
 REBOOT AFTER INTALLATION OF CUDA WHICH IS THE NEXT STEP.

 ### CUDA installation